sparkade-games/com.sparkade.sparktools.objectpooling/README.md

 }
 ```
 Notice we inherited from `ObjectPoolItem`, which gives us the `OnPull` and `OnPush` callbacks.
 We use this to reset the projectile's speed every time it is pulled.

+You may have also noticed the `<Projectile>` type passed to the `ObjectPoolItem`.
+This should always be the same type as the object it is inheriting from.

 Now, we can use the ObjectPoolManager to spawn our projectiles:
 ```